Flo-Wo/PACS-Challenges/02_SparseMatrix/README.md

 - one could compute the indices of where to look based on a constexpr, this would condense the code into one function, but it would be even harder to read

+# Improvements
+- save the number of rows and columns as an attribute in the class

 # Learning
 - class members can only be template specialized, if the class itself is already specialized